GBKS/opendesign.guide/content/5-design-process.md

 4. **Design sprints**: For major redesigns, consider organizing virtual design sprints where interested community members can participate in intensive, collaborative design sessions.

-When incorporating feedback, strive for transparency in your decision-making process.
-Clearly communicate how you're prioritizing different inputs and why certain suggestions are being implemented while others are not.
-This helps build trust within the community and ensures that even those whose ideas weren't adopted feel heard and respected.

-## Implementing Iterative Design Processes

-Iterative design is particularly well-suited to open source projects, where software is often released early and updated frequently.
-However, managing iterations in a distributed, volunteer-driven environment requires some adaptation.

-First, **break down your design work** into smaller, manageable chunks.
-Instead of proposing a complete overhaul of the user interface, for example, you might focus on improving one key interaction at a time.
-This approach aligns well with the incremental nature of open source development and makes it easier for the community to review and provide feedback on your work.

-Use **version control systems** like Git to manage your design assets.
-This allows you to maintain a clear history of your design iterations and makes it easy for others to contribute or suggest changes.
-Consider using file formats that are easily diffed and merged, such as SVG for vector graphics or HTML/CSS for layout explorations.
+When processing feedback, focus on comments that help move decisions forward. **Look for patterns** across different responses rather than treating each piece of feedback in isolation. **Don't feel pressured** to implement every suggestion – part of your role as a designer is making informed decisions about what will best serve users.

+**Always acknowledge feedback**, even if you decide not to implement the suggested changes.
+Explain your decisions clearly, keeping the discussion focused on user needs and project goals.
+This builds trust and encourages continued participation from the community.

+## Making Changes Gradually

+Successful design changes often happen through small, incremental improvements rather than massive overhauls.
+Start by **breaking down large changes** into smaller, manageable pieces.
+Focus on improving one thing at a time, keeping track of your design history and rationale as you go.

+Design changes can range from tiny adjustments, like fixing a single UI element, to huge undertakings like a complete interface overhaul.
+Most successful changes fall into the smaller end of this spectrum.
+For example, you might start by improving a single interaction flow, then move on to updating a feature's interface, and **gradually work up** to redesigning major components.

 **Establish clear milestones** for your design work and align them with the project's release schedule if possible.
 This helps set expectations within the community and provides natural points for broader review and feedback.

-Remember that in open source, iteration doesn't stop once your design is implemented. **Stay engaged** with the project after your changes are merged.
-Monitor user feedback, bug reports, and usage metrics to understand how your design performs in the real world.
-Be prepared to make further refinements based on this post-implementation data.

-## Balancing Innovation with Backward Compatibility

-Open source projects often have a large existing user base that relies on the software's current functionality.
-As a designer, you'll need to balance the desire for innovation and improvement with the need to maintain backward compatibility and avoid disrupting established workflows.

-When proposing significant changes, consider a phased approach.
-Introduce new designs alongside existing functionality, allowing users to opt-in to the new experience.
-This can help ease the transition and provide an opportunity to gather feedback before fully committing to a new design direction.

-Engage with the project's long-time users and power users.
-Their deep understanding of the software can provide valuable insights into which aspects of the current design are most critical to preserve.
-At the same time, don't be afraid to challenge the status quo if you believe there's a strong case for change.
-Just be prepared to clearly articulate the benefits of your proposed innovations.

-## Documenting Design Decisions and Processes

-In the open and collaborative environment of open source, thorough documentation of your design process is crucial.
-It helps others understand your decisions, facilitates smoother handoffs between contributors, and creates a valuable resource for future reference.

-Consider maintaining a design system or style guide for the project.
-This could include visual design elements like color palettes and typography, as well as interaction patterns and accessibility guidelines.
-Tools like Figma or Zeplin can be useful for creating and sharing living design documentation.

-For each significant design decision, document not just what was decided, but why.
-Explain the problem you were trying to solve, the options you considered, and the rationale behind your final choice.
-This documentation can live alongside the code in the project repository, perhaps in a dedicated 'design' directory or in the project wiki.
+**Track versions** of your design assets.
+This allows you to maintain a clear history of your design iterations and makes it easy for others to follow along and contribute.

+**Document your process** as you go – this helps others understand your thinking and makes it easier to build on your work in the future.

+## Evolution Over Revolution

+Open source projects tend to be conservative about large-scale changes, and for good reason.
+Many people and systems may depend on the software working in specific ways.
+When proposing changes, consider the impact on different types of users and look for ways to implement improvements gradually.

+Respect existing workflows and patterns while finding ways to make them better.
+Be patient – significant changes take time to implement and adopt.
+Remember the famous [XKCD comic](https://xkcd.com/2347/) about dependencies – what seems like a small change might affect more systems and users than you initially realize.

+## Documentation is Your Friend

+Clear documentation is essential in open source design. **Start small** by documenting your design decisions – what problem you're solving, why you chose this solution, what alternatives you considered, and any user research that informed your choices.

+Over time you might **build up more comprehensive documentation** for design patterns, including UI components, interaction patterns, visual style guidelines, and accessibility requirements.
+This documentation should help others understand not just what the current design is, but why it works the way it does.

+Include clear **guidelines for collaboration**, explaining how others can contribute design work, participate in reviews, and organize files.
+Good documentation helps others understand and build upon your work, even if you move on to other projects.

-Remember that in open source, your design process documentation isn't just for other designers—it's for the entire community.
+And remember that in open source, your design documentation isn't just for other designers—**it's for the entire community**.
 Write in clear, approachable language and be prepared to explain design concepts to those who might not have a background in design.

+## Support implementation

+An often-overlooked aspect of open source design is ensuring that implementations match the intended design. **Stay involved** throughout the development process, checking in regularly to ensure the final result meets user needs and maintains design quality.

+Clear communication about design intent is crucial during implementation. **Work closely with developers** to test implementations against design specifications and document any necessary adjustments.
+This ongoing collaboration helps ensure that the final product delivers the intended user experience.

 ## Conclusion

+Designing in open source is a unique and rewarding experience.
+While it may feel different from traditional design processes, the core goal remains the same: creating better experiences for users.

-Designing for open source projects requires flexibility, transparency, and a collaborative mindset.
-By adapting traditional design processes to this unique environment, you can create user-centered designs that benefit from the collective expertise of the open source community.
-Embrace the iterative nature of open source, be open to feedback, and don't be afraid to experiment.
-Your contributions as a designer can significantly enhance the usability and appeal of open source software, making it more accessible and enjoyable for users around the world.
+Embrace the collaborative nature of open source, be patient with the process, and focus on making meaningful improvements that benefit the community.
+Be open to feedback, and don't be afraid to experiment.
+Your contributions, no matter how small, can have a lasting impact on the project and its users.